diversen/pebble-framework-docs/docs/Misc.md

 $cache = new DBCache($db);

-// Try to get a result ignoreing max age
+// Try to get a result ignoring max age
 // $from_cache = $cache->get('some_key');

-// Get a result that is max 100 seconds old
+// Get a result that is max 10 seconds old
 $from_cache = $cache->get('some_key', 10);

-// Cache a value

 if (!$from_cache) {
-    echo "No result<br />";
+    echo "No cache result<br />";
     echo "Add value to key 'some_key'<br />";
     $to_cache = ['this is a test'];
     // Not set is inside an DB transaction